 The UTI Natural Disaster Grant is available to enrolled students who were residing in a designated area impacted by a natural disaster at the time of declaration as made by the Federal Emergency Management Agency (FEMA).
 Eligible applicants must complete an application and meet all eligibility requirements to be awarded a grant.
-Grants are awarded monthly.
-Visit the UTI Scholarship website at: www.UTI.edu/financial-aid/scholarships-grants for grant application and eligibility requirements.
+Grants are

-- Be enrolled to start UTI, UTI or NASCAR Technical Institute - Have been a resident of a designated area impacted by the natural disaster at the time of declaration - Submit the completed application to the UTI Scholarship Department prior to starting classes at UTI - Must utilize grant and start classes at Universal Technical Institute, NASCAR Technical Institute or Motorcycle and Universal Technical Institute within one year of grant award - Be applying for a natural disaster as designated by the Federal Emergency Management Agency (FEMA) that has occurred within the last 12 months of the application date
+- Be enrolled to start Universal Technical Institute - Have been a resident of a designated area impacted by the natural disaster at the time of declaration - Submit the completed application to the UTI Scholarship Department prior to starting classes at UTI - Must utilize grant and start classes at Universal Technical Institute, Universal Technical Institute or Motorcycle and Universal Technical Institute within one year of grant award - Be applying for a natural disaster as designated by the Federal Emergency Management Agency (FEMA) that has occurred within the last 12 months of the application date